novasearch/wiki.novasearch.org/wiki/Installing_Software.md

 Then it will complain about libtheora [link](https://www.theora.org/downloads/).
 Download libtheora from the provided link.
-When compiling libtheora take into account the dependencies mentioned in the website and compile with shared library support.
+When compiling libtheora take into account the dependencies mentioned in the website and compile it as shared library.

 Configure command to compile FFmpeg: